Updated October, 29, 2018

 To participate, visit the Barnes & Noble store at 4550 University Ave, West Des Moines, to purchase books for kids ages birth to young adult.
 When you check out, just tell the cashier that you would like to donate the books to United Way of Central Iowa, and they will take them to storage.
 Make sure you specify United Way, as several organizations are running book drives at Barnes & Noble.

 The books United Way collects through the Barnes & Noble book drive will go to more than 40 schools, early childhood centers, and after-school programs partnering with United Way that are in need of quality books.
-During last year's drive, we collected 2,340 books for central Iowa kids.
-This year, we hope to collect more than 2,500.
+During last year's drive, we collected 1,876 books for central Iowa kids.
+This 2018 season, we hope to collect more than 2,500.

-(Keep in mind, this holiday book drive is only for books purchased at the Barnes & Noble store.
-If you'd like to donate gently-used books from home, please save them for our Stuff the Bus book drive in May.)
+Please keep in mind, this holiday book drive is only for books purchased at the Barnes & Noble store.
+We are not accepting additional book donations at this time.

 What Kids Read